marc1701/FACT/README.md

 __Input__ String:
 `'notchFilters'`: Use bank of 8 notch filters for howl cancellation.
-'bandpassFilters': Use bank of octave-band bandpass filters for howl cancellation (note hat this option is unfinished).
+'bandpassFilters': Use bank of octave-band bandpass filters for howl cancellation (note that this option is unfinished).
 Defaults to 'notchFilters'.

 __Output__ filterdata Structure
 Includes data on the how the filters changed over time, along with a timestamp that